neurobagel/documentation/docs/dictionaries.md

 - one to classify it as `IsAbout` the generic category of assessment tools
 - one to classify it as `PartOf` the specific assessment tool

-An additional annotation `MissingValues` can be used to specify value(s) in an assessment tool column which represent that the participant is missing a value/response for that subscale, when instances of missing values are present.
+An additional annotation `MissingValues` can be used to specify value(s) in an assessment tool column which represent that the participant is missing a value/response for that subscale, when instances of missing values are present (see also section [Missing values](#missing-values)).

 ```json hl_lines="5 9 26"
 {